openjdk/guide/src/index.md

 There may be more than one _bugid_ line, but there must be at least one.

-The _summary_ line is optional, but authors are strongly encouraged to include one if the nature of the change is not obvious from the synopsis.
+The _summary_ line is optional, but authors are strongly encouraged to include one if the nature of the change isn't obvious from the synopsis.
 It's just one line, meant to give the reader a clue as to how the code changed.
 A more complete description of the change belongs in the bug report.

 A _reviewed-by_ line is required.
 Reviewers must have the ability to deal with any adverse consequences of the change, and so must themselves be authors.
 They are therefore identified by their OpenJDK usernames rather than full e-mail addresses.

 The _contributed-by_ line is optional.
-If present, it is a list of comma-separated email addresses.
-It should be included only when the author or authors of the change do not have commit rights to the target repository and thus would not otherwise receive acknowledgment.
+If present, it's a list of comma-separated email addresses.
+It should be included only when the author or authors of the change don't have commit rights to the target repository and thus would not otherwise receive acknowledgment.

 There will be exceptions for merge changesets, tag changesets, etc.